jgowler/Python-Terraform-Kubernetes-Project/Docker-Files/README.md

 `docker run -p 5000:5000 flask-users-app`

-4. Logged in to DOckerhub ready to upload the image to my repository.
+4. Logged in to Dockerhub ready to upload the image to my repository.
 First needed to tag it:

 `docker tag flask-users-app jgowler/flask-users-app:latest`